CS-433/ml-project-2-m-m-ms_/README.md

 ### For Deep Learning Denoisers:

 #### **Noise2Noise**:
+**Note:** The weights of the trained model are provided in the directory `/Noise2Noise/exps/Noise2Noise/checkpoints/checkpoint.pth`.

 1. **To train the model**:
    - Convert the dataset to `.h5` format using `convert_dataset_to_h5.py`.
    - Edit `config.json` to update training parameters.